amolbarkale/ai-meeting-intelligence-platform/README.md

 - Search: `GET /api/v1/search?query=...&top_k=5`

 Notes:
-- If `HF_TOKEN` is not set, diarization is skipped and speakers are marked `UNKNOWN_SPEAKER`.
+- Deepgram API handles both transcription and diarization in a single call.
-- If Ollama/OpenAI are unavailable, insight generation may fail; the task auto-retries.
+- If OpenAI API is unavailable, insight generation may fail; the task auto-retries.

 ---